themattwilliams/website/docs/realm/config/front-matter-config.md

 - excludeFromSearch
 - boolean
-- Exclude the page from search results and from the `llms.txt` file when set to `true`.
+- Exclude the page from search results and from `llms.txt` file when set to `true`.
-  Default: `false`
+  Default: `false`.

+  To exclude OpenAPI description files from search, see: [`openapi` configuration](./openapi/index.md).

 ---